 Competitive Short Papers

 Competitive Short Papers will be a maximum of 500 words long (excluding references).
 These will not be presented in the traditional way during the workshops.
-Each Workshop will have its own ‘Call for Papers’ specifying the content requirements, and the full call for each Workshop can be found on the Conference Website.
+Each Workshop will have its own ‘Call for Papers’ specifying the content requirements, and this document can be downloaded: AM2021 Call for Papers Competitive Workshops V2

 All papers must be submitted online via the AM 2021 website.
 These must be: